 - It emphasizes data-driven decision-making.
-States, Jurisdictions, Tribes and communities are expected to collect data on consumption and consequence patterns.
-They are also expected to use data to describe their community, as well as their community' capacity to address identified problems.
-Finally, communities are required to choose programs and practices whose effectiveness is supported by data.
+States, tribes, jurisdictions, and communities are expected to collect data on consumption and consequence patterns.
+They are also expected to use data to describe their community, as well as their community's capacity to address identified problems.
+Finally, communities are required to choose prevention programs and practices whose effectiveness is supported by data.

 Step 1.
 Assess Needs

 Under the SPF, communities are expected to assess population needs, including levels of substance abuse and related problems; available resources to support prevention efforts, and community readiness to address identified prevention problems or needs.
 We explore each of these categories, below.

 In the substance abuse prevention world, population-level needs assessment looks at the patterns and effects of substance abuse in particular populations, as well as related behavioral health problems.
 Assessment often begins at the State, Jurisdiction, or Tribe level, with a review of epidemiological data—when these data are available.
 In some cases, the state identifies one priority problem and expects all communities to address it through their local efforts.
 In other cases, communities may be asked to choose from among several priority problems.